bevry-archive/documentation/Privacy-Policy.md

 ## DocPad Application

-DocPad will send the following information back to Bevry (the company that makes Bevry) so that we can better understand how people are using DocPad, and consequently, make it better because of this.
+DocPad will send the following information back to Bevry (the company that makes DocPad) so that we can better understand how people are using DocPad, and consequently, make it better because of this.

 We track the following events:
 - when an action is performed (e.g. run, server, etc)